 Cage Toys and Accessories

-You will need a water bottle, food dish, some form of litter or bedding and a “hide” house for your pets as bare minimum.
+You will need a water bottle, food dish, some form of litter or bedding, and a “hide” house for your pets as a bare minimum.

 The hide house could either be: plastic houses bought from pet stores, cardboard boxes (replaced weekly), or wooden houses bought at feed or pet stores.

 These materials are all essential in making your pet safe and most comfortable when they play, cuddle and sleep with each other.

 Being very active animals, exercise wheels are a requirement with Natal rats.
 It serves as a place where they can vent most of their energy.

 Females need an absolute minimum of a 7-inch wheel, and males need a 10-inch wheel.
 I advise using a 10-inch for both genders, just to give them that additional room.